springer13/hptt/README.md

     // execute the transposition
     plan->execute();

+The example above does not use any auto-tuning, but solely relies on HPTT's performance model.
+To active auto-tuning, please use hptt::MEASURE, or hptt::PATIENT instead of hptt::ESTIMATE.

 # Requirements

 You must have a working C++ compiler with c++11 support.
 I have tested HPTT with: